SSL Services

 What is an SSL certificate?

-SSL (Secure Sockets Layer) is a cryptographic protocol that deals with the safe transmission of information.
+SSL (Secure Sockets Layer) is a cryptographic protocol that deals with the secure transmission of information.
 The SSL protocol (today TLS, Transport Layer Security), thanks to the presence of the certificate that identifies the server, creates a secure connection between the server and a client (browser), encrypting the data exchanged on web pages.

-Free Let’s Encrypt SSL certificates and Paid SSL Certificates
+Free Let’s Encrypt SSL

-Activating a Let’s Encrypt certificate is very simple and can be done in full autonomy: for more information, please refer to the guide Activating the Let’s Encrypt SSL certificate from the ServerMate control panel.
+All Hosting Solutions hosting plans include a free SSL certificate from the Let's Encrypt Certification Authority (CA).
+Let’s Encrypt only issues Domain Validation (DV) certificates, which enable the HTTPS connection for a single website/host name.
+Activating a Let’s Encrypt certificate is very simple and can be done in complete autonomy: for more information, please see the guide Activate the Let’s Encrypt SSL certificate from the ServerMate control panel.

 HTTPS browsing

-Websites that need to use SSL/TLS certificates are those that exchange private information and/or sensitive data with users (e.g. online banks, e-commerce sites) inorder to protect such information.
+Websites that need to use SSL/TLS certificates are those that exchange private information and/or sensitive data with users (e.g. online banks, e-commerce sites) in order to protect such information.

 • Define the type of certificate you need: single, wildcard, etc;

-• Use a 2048-bit key certificate;
+• Use a certificate with a 2048-bit key;

 • Use the protocol (http or https) in the URLs for all external links;